chinorenzzo/Tidying-Human-Activity-Recognition-Using-Smartphones/README.md

 ### Process to transform data

-1. Unzip the Dataset zip file
+1. Download and unzip the Dataset zip file
 2. Merges subject_test, X_test and y_test in one table.
 3. Merges subject_train, X_train and y_train in one table.
 4. Merge the new tables from points 1 and 2 in one table.